POOL RESURFACING IN CHANDLER

 Draining and inspection

 Once we have everything under a protective covering, we can begin sandblasting.
 This is a very dusty job but our crew will do their best to keep the dust to a minimum.
 The purpose of sandblasting is to remove the current surface of your pool and prepare it for the new finish.
-At the conclusion of sandblasting, we will thoroughly clean up the work area and remove all of our equipment so your pool area remains intact.
+At the conclusion of sandblasting, we thoroughly clean up the work area and remove all of our equipment so your pool area remains intact.

 Tiles and masonry